-The Sydney Asian Art Series brings four international guest speakers to Sydney each year from 2017 to 2019.
+The Sydney Asian Art Series brings four international guest speakers to Sydney each year.
 The lecture series focuses on topics in early, modern and contemporary Asian art.

 In the Spring of 1938, an Indian dancer, Ram Gopal, posed in a variety of fantastical costumes for the American photographer, Carl Van Vechten, in New York City.
 Studying the resulting series of 100 remarkable, large-size photographs, the lecture builds an illustrated story of mutual fascination and transcultural exchanges triggered by the camera placed between the dancer and the photographer during the photoshoot.

 Ajay Sinha is Professor of Art History, Asian Studies, and Film Studies programs at Mount Holyoke College, USA.
 As a specialist of South Asian visual and material culture, his research areas include the history of ancient religious architecture, as well as modern and contemporary art, photography and film in India.
 His scholarship and teaching are informed by post-colonial theories, perspectives on global modernities, as well as critical media and technology studies.
 Publications include Imagining Architects: Creativity in Indian Temple Architecture (2000), and a volume of essays on Indian film, co-edited with Raminder Kaur, titled Bollyworld: Popular Indian Cinema through a Transnational Lens (2005).
 His current, book-length work relates to transcultural photography, and tells a story of interactions between the cultural worlds of India and the USA. documented in a set of over 100 photographs of an Indian dancer, Ram Gopal, who posed for an American photographer, Carl Van Vechten, in New York City in 1938.